abe-bb/is-it-pwned/README.md

 ## Arguments

-Running without arguments defaults to email checking Specifying -p or --password will prompt for a password Use -s or --sha1 when you want to hash the password yourself.
+Running without arguments defaults to email checking.

+Specifying -p or --password will prompt for a password.

+Use -s or --sha1 when you want to hash the password yourself.
 Just make sure a valid sha1 hash is passed to the program.